bibermann/biberconf/README.md

 * First, it provides you with a sophisticated foundation to productively work with the command line.
 * Second, it versions your own customizations in a seperate `custom` branch (you are allowed to rename the branch or manage multiple branches if you like to).
 This allows you to push your personal configurations to a private repository and easily resue it in other environments.

-The `install_or_update.sh` script is designed to safely integrate your current configurations into your customized repository and automatically rebases your branch on remote updates.
+The `install-or-update.sh` script is designed to safely integrate your current configurations into your customized repository and automatically rebases your branch on remote updates.

 Before replacing any configuration files with symlinks, a backup gets comitted into your custom branch for each file.
 At any time you can uninstall or re-install Biberconf.
 When uninstalling, your previous configuration files are restored.